shakedk/navitia-docker-compose/README2_israel_instance.txt

 $ docker-compose up
 Once all the containers are up, green 'done's appear.

+Sanity check: Go to http://localhost:9191/v1/coverage/default and you should see a JSON response which includes:
+status: "no_data"

 9. Copy GTFS and OSM files to generate the transit graph in Navitia
 -------------------------------------------------------------------